rerdavies/pipedal/docs/Debugging.md

 But there's no harm in running a debug react server that's configured to connect to the web socket of a production instance of pipedald on port 80, if you aren't planning to debug C++ code.

+The pipedald service will run with or without the pipedaladmind service, but some operations (shutdown, reboot, audio and Wi-Fi configuration changes) may fail if the pipedaladmind service is not running.

 In production, the pipedald web server serves the PiPedal web socket, as well as static HTML from the  built react components.
 But while debugging, it is much more convenient to use the React debug server for